micahyoung/jslinux-lifecycle/README.md

-# Run buildpacks lifecycle in JSinux
+# Run buildpacks lifecycle in JSLinux

 ## Usage
 * On workstation, run `./makeroot.sh` (or download and extract latest [release](https://github.com/micahyoung/jslinux-lifecycle/releases)) to create binaries in `./root/`